damonsk/onlinewardleymaps/docs/_posts/2021-05-15-release-note.md

 ## Quick Linking Components

 Until today, the only way to link components was via the editor.
 This QoL improvement will allow you to click and point to create a new link.
 To do this, first press CTRL or CMD if MacOS.
-You'll notice compoents that can be linked will have a blue drop shadow.
+You'll notice component that can be linked will have a blue drop shadow.
 Whilst keeping CTRL/CMD pressed, Click the component and begin to move your mouse.
 You'll notice a line will start to draw.
 Next, go to the compoent you'd like to connect (whilst keeping CTRL/CMD pressed) and finally click to complete the link.

 1. Press and hold CTRL/CMD throughout the process.
 2. Click the start component.